eduardohilariodev/movie-platform/README.md

 - **Pinia:** Preferred over Vuex for its simpler API, better TypeScript support, and modularity.
 - **Utility-First CSS:** Tailwind CSS allows for rapid development and consistent styling without leaving the HTML/template.

+## 🚀 Usage and Features

+- **Movie Browsing:** Displays a grid of movies fetched from an API (e.g., TMDB).
+- **Infinite Scrolling:** Automatically loads more movies as the user scrolls down, using `useIntersectionObserver` to trigger API calls for the next page.
+- **Skeleton Loading:** Shows skeleton placeholders while movie data is being fetched, improving perceived performance.
+- **Shopping Cart:**
+  - Add/remove movies from the cart.
+  - Cart state persists using Pinia and potentially local storage.
+  - View cart details (items, total price).
+- **Checkout Form:**
+  - Multi-step form (e.g., Shipping, Payment).
+  - Client-side validation using VeeValidate + Zod schemas.
+  - Input masking for fields like credit card numbers.
+- **Responsive Design:** Adapts seamlessly to various screen sizes using Tailwind CSS.
+- **Animations:** Subtle UI animations enhance user interaction.

+*(Consider adding small GIFs here to demonstrate specific features like adding to cart or the form validation)*

+## 🧩 Challenges and Solutions

+### Challenge 1: Implementing Smooth Infinite Scroll

+- **Problem:** Efficiently displaying a potentially large list of movies fetched from an API without impacting initial page load or requiring pagination clicks, while providing clear loading feedback.
+- **Solution:**
+    1. Fetched the initial set of movies on component mount (`movieStore.fetchMovies()`).
+    2. Used `@vueuse/core`'s `useIntersectionObserver` to monitor a target element near the bottom of the movie list.
+    3. When the target became visible and data wasn't already loading (`!movieStore.loadingMore`), triggered the `fetchMovies` action again with the next page number.
+    4. Managed distinct loading states (`isRecommendationsLoading` for initial load, `loadingMore` for subsequent fetches) to show appropriate feedback (skeleton vs. spinner) and prevent duplicate requests.
+- **Outcome:** A seamless browsing experience where movies load progressively as the user scrolls, keeping the initial load fast and UI responsive.

 ## ⚙️ Installation and Setup

 ### Prerequisites